HKUST-HCI/website/README.md

 There is an `html` VS Code snippet.

+**Always keep responsiveness in mind when writing codes.
+(Adaptability on Mobile, Tablets, Desktops)**

 Mustache is a logic-less template language.
 The only *if* is whether a variable is falsy or empty.
 For other conditional logics (assign a color to each role), add a `dataPreprocessor` at `scripts/mustache.js` with the corresponding JSON file's name,